 You already know that you can play videos and record your screen with QuickTime Player on Mac.
 But what you may not know is that you can also edit movies.
 While there isn’t a wide range of robust video editing tools in QuickTime, there are a few handy ones for quick changes.

 You can rotate or trim movies, split a movie into clips and rearrange them, and add another movie or clip to the video.
 So if you’re ready for a little movie editing magic, here’s how to edit a movie with QuickTime Player on Mac.

 Apple has updated its free video editing app for iOS Clips with support for Memoji and Animoji, Mickey and Minnie Mouse stickers and a new winter-themed poster.
 The new content is available in the new 2.1 version available for download from the App Store.

 While iPadOS and iOS 13.1 are dominating the attention for most iOS users right now, fans of iMovie and Clips have something to look forward to today, too.

 Maybe you’re new to Mac and aren’t aware of the Text Clippings feature or perhaps you know if it but have forgotten it exists.
 This extremely convenient feature lets you grab snippets of text or an image from mostly anywhere and pop it onto your desktop.

 How is this feature useful?
 It can be helpful in a variety of ways and here are five handy uses for Text Clippings on Mac.

-Apple on Wednesday released an update to its Clips application, bringing the mobile video editing software to version 2.0.5.
-The update features a number of additions and improvements, including 6 new Selfie Scenes—360-degree backgrounds that seemingly transport users into different worlds, 3 new filters, and 17 new soundtracks.
+Apple on Wednesday released an update to its Clips app, bringing the video editing software to version 2.0.5.
+The update features several additions and improvements, including 6 new Selfie Scenes—360-degree backgrounds that seemingly transport users into different worlds, 3 new filters, and 17 new soundtracks.